 Since then, Will has had the opportunity to perform with many artists across genres including Leslie Odom Jr (Hamilton), Wycliffe Gordon (Lincoln Center), Doc Severinsen (Tonight Show), Crissy Collins (Beyonce), Chris Blue (The Voice), Glen Jones, Jeff Coffin (Bella Fleck, Dave Mathews), Rick Simerly, Blanch McCallister- Dykes (Donald Lawrence), Elise Testone (American Idol), Amy Bormet, Laura Theadore, Dave Eggar, Regina Carter, Jeff Sipe, Four Tops, Jimmy Dorsey Orchestra, John Beasley's Monk'estra, and Harry James big band.
 He is also on recordings which include artists such as Nicholas Payton, Michael Dease, Greg Tardy, Bobby Lyle, Jonathan Scales, Eric Reed, Carmon Bradford, Chris Potter, Jeremy Pelt, Tim Green, Russell Gunn and Darryl Hall.
 Will has performed at many music festivals from Big Ears in Knoxville TN, to Peter Barakan's It's Magic in Tokyo JP.

 Currently, Will is adjunct music faculty at The University of North Carolina Asheville and Warren Wilson College.
 Will also performs with wife Kelle Jolly around the US as well as abroad including many trips touring Japan.
 They’ve appeared on Season 6 of the cooking show “The Jazzy Vegetarian” with Laura Theodore for the Create Channel.
 They have also performed on cruise ships and done musical theater.
 They received the MLK award for the arts in 2013.
 They are on the soundtrack for the PBS documentary on painter Beauford Delaney.
-Will also played the premier performances of "Shadow Light" (an opera celebrated the life of Beauford Delaney) with the Marble City Opera.
+Will also played the premier performances of "Shadow Light" (an opera celebrating the life of Beauford Delaney) with the Marble City Opera.
 Will also appears in the 2nd episode of “live at Lucille’s”, season 1 (a live jazz concert series on East TN PBS) in the Kenneth Brown Quintet.